codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ```
 4. **Conditional steps**
-   1.  **Extend your type declarations with our types (if using TS).** Download the <a href="https://github.com/codatio/sdk-link/blob/main/snippets/types.d.ts" target="_blank"> `types.d.ts`</a> file, then copy and paste its contents into a new or existing `.d.ts` file.
+   - **Extend your type declarations with our types (if using TS).** Download the <a href="https://github.com/codatio/sdk-link/blob/main/snippets/types.d.ts" target="_blank"> `types.d.ts`</a> file, then copy and paste its contents into a new or existing `.d.ts` file.
-   2.  **Create browsers list.** Use `ng generate config browserslist` and set its content to the following:
+   - **Create browsers list.** Use `ng generate config browserslist` and set its content to the following:

     ```
        last 1 Chrome versions
     ```

-   3. - **Update CSP headers.** If you're using content security policy (CSP) headers, you must edit the headers:
+   -  **Update CSP headers.** If you're using content security policy (CSP) headers, you must edit the headers:
       * Add `*.codat.io` to all of `(script-src, style-src, font-src, connect-src, img-src)`, or to `default-src`.
       * Add `unsafe-inline` to `style-src`.
 Do *not* use a hash because this can change at any time without warning.

 </TabItem>

 <TabItem value="vue" label="Vue">

 ### Get started with Vue

-For an example of the component in action, [see our example](https://github.com/codatio/sdk-link/tree/main/examples/vue).
+For an example of the component in action, [see our demo app](https://github.com/codatio/sdk-link/tree/main/examples/vue).

 1. **Create a component that mounts the SDK.** You can copy and paste the example <a href="https://github.com/codatio/sdk-link/blob/main/examples/vue/src/components/CodatLink.vue" target="_blank">`CodatLink.vue`</a> file to an appropriate location in your Vue app.
+We recommend setting `width: 460px` and `height: 840px` for this component.
-2. **Use this component.** We suggest wrapping the component in a modal (default dimensions are 460px by 840px).
-The component can also take care of such logic as when to [display the component](https://github.com/codatio/sdk-link/blob/main/examples/vue/src/App.vue), passing in the relevant company ID, etc.
+2. **Use this component.** We suggest wrapping the `CodatLink` component in a modal to [adjust its positioning](https://github.com/codatio/sdk-link/blob/main/examples/vue/src/App.vue).
+The component can also take care of such logic as when to [display the component](https://github.com/codatio/sdk-link/blob/main/examples/vue/src/App.vue), passing in the relevant company Id and callbacks.

   ```js